mjpitz/aetherfs/ARCHITECTURE.md

 Each component of the architecture provides a REST and gRPC interface for communication.
 While primarily used by internal components, these interfaces can be used by calling applications as well.
 However, AetherFS expects callers to interact with one of our other interfaces as they abstract away the complexity of the underlying storage.

-For the most part, AetherFS's interfaces are inspired by Docker and Git.
-All REST routes sit under the `/api` prefix.
+For reference, see how our [Web UI](#web) is written against the various APIs.

 **DatasetAPI**